Contact: Naomi Githae

 - Students must pay an application fee to apply and submit a study abroad deposit to hold their place in the program after being accepted;

-- Students are also financially responsible for their flights to and from Italy;
+- Students are also financially responsible for their flights to and from Italy and must book through STA travel agent.
+Information will be provided by Fairfield.

 - Meals are not included;

-- Students will have to pay for a mandatory Italian health insurance and student visa; and
+- Students will have to pay for student visa; and

 - CISI health insurance and Residence permit fees are included in the program fee.